SyneRBI/SIRF-SuperBuild/docker/README.md

 # SIRF on Ubuntu 18.04 on Docker

-Docker wrapper for CCP SynerBI SIRF.
+Docker wrapper for CCP SyneRBI SIRF.

 ## TL;DR, I want a (Jupyter notebook) service NOW